Breadcrumb

 Examinations and Tests

-Your doctor can usually diagnose mastitis based on your symptoms and an examination of the affected breast.
-Tests are usually not needed.
-But they may be done to confirm a diagnosis or to help guide treatment for other problems that can develop.
+Your doctor can usually diagnose mastitis based on your symptoms and by checking your affected breast.
+Tests usually aren't needed.
+But tests may be done to confirm a diagnosis.
+They may also be done to help guide treatment for other problems that can develop.

 Treatment Overview